tydeu/lean4-betterNumLits/README.md

 0o2041 => ofRadix (8)  #[(2),  (0),  (4), (1)]
 ```

-This makes it easier for the notation to support custom types that may be better expressed in positional form than `Nat`'s successor form.
+This makes it easier for the notation to support custom types that may be better expressed in positional form than in `Nat`'s successor form.

 Due to the way Lean instance selection works, it is important to define radix-specific instances for `OfRadix` by using a numeral for the radix rather than a numeric literal.
 For example, a hexadecimal `OfRadix` instance for some type `Foo` would look similar to the following: